 Brookdale Vineyards is one of those small Napa producers you may not have heard about due to their very limited production and historical lack of a tasting room in the Napa area.
 At one point they were tasting their wines at Silenus Vintners, a collective tasting room located just south of Yountville.
 Silenus is somewhat unique in that all the wines they taste in their tasting room are from wineries who make their wine on site, rather than being a collective which operates without a physical winery.
 Private tastings can be arranged.

 Brookdale Vineyard Management Company was founded by viticulturist Mike Seitz (1968-2003) in 2000.
 Tragically he died in a forklift related farming accident at a vineyard in the southern part of the Napa Valley.
-His wife and owner of Brookdale, Kristi Seitz (who we originally met with) has dedicated all vintages to his memory.
+His wife and owner of Brookdale, Kristi Seitz (who we originally met with) has dedicated all vintages of Brookdale to his memory.
 Mike would have been 50 years old in 2018.
 Time just gets away so fast.

-Their Cabernet Sauvignon is always made so that it is not extremely high in alcohol and is well balanced; as a result not one aspect of the wine dominates.
+Their Cabernet Sauvignon is generally made so that it is not extremely high in alcohol and is well balanced; as a result not one aspect of the wine dominates.
 This wine has excellent acidity which makes it ideal for pairing with food.
-The 2003 vintage which is a dark wine with a full bouquet and flavors that hint of dried violets and juicy ripe black cherries.
+The 2003 Brookdale Cabernet Sauvignon is a dark wine with a full bouquet and flavors that hint of dried violets and juicy ripe black cherries.
 This vintage received some very good ratings by wine writers and in addition, placed high in select wine competitions.